 you get to work on what makes your application special, instead of wasting

 cycles choosing and re-choosing various technologies and configurations.
 Plus,

 because Redwood is a proper framework, you benefit from continued performance

 and feature upgrades over time and with minimum effort.

-Redwood is the latest open source project initiated by Tom Preston-Werner, cofounder of GitHub (most popular code host on the planet), creator of Jekyll (one of the first and most popular static site generators), author of the Semantic Versioning specification (powers the Node packaging ecosystem), and inventor of TOML (an obvious, minimal configuration language used by many projects).
+Redwood is the latest open source project initiated by Tom Preston-Werner, cofounder of GitHub (most popular code host on the planet), creator of Jekyll (one of the first and most popular static site generators), creator of Gravatar (the most popular avatar service on the planet), author of the Semantic Versioning specification (powers the Node packaging ecosystem), and inventor of TOML (an obvious, minimal configuration language used by many projects).

 WARNING: RedwoodJS software has not reached a stable version 1.0 and should not be considered suitable for production use.
 In the "make it work; make it right; make it fast" paradigm, Redwood is in the later stages of the "make it work" phase.
 That said, your input can have a huge impact during this period, and we welcome your feedback and ideas!
 Check out the Redwood Community Forum to join in.